 TREATMENT & DEVICE

-We used several devices but mostly a 850 nm LED array, consisting of 15 3000mW powerleds with 30 degrees beam angle.
+We used several devices but mostly a continuous wave 850 nm LED array, consisting of 15 3000mW powerleds with 60 degrees beam angle.
 We tried various locations including: the head, the spine, the radial artery (inside wrist) and hands.

 1. In the past year I have found the best treatment location so far seems to be the prefrontal cortex.
 We have found some effects in the reduction of fatigue – a primary symptom of MS. Daytime sleep reduction of 30-60 minutes per day.
 The subject normally sleeps 2 hours (extra) after dinner early in the evening.
 He needs this to be able to function the rest of the day.